CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 use cw_multi_test::{App, BankKeeper, Contract, ContractWrapper};
 ```

-The above imports will give us a wide pallette of tools to start crafting a test from.
+The above imports will give us a wide palette of tools to start crafting a test.
 The first import to look at here is `App` which will become the simulated blockchain environment in which our tests will be executed.

 ### App